R0ckySu/MewtwoMegaEvo/README.md

 4. Json (nlohmann::json Fetched by CMake, No need to install manually)
 5. [RTTR](https://www.rttr.org)
 6. Intel-MKL (Required by Armadillo)
+7. OpenBlas (Required by Armadillo)
+8. Lapack (Required by Armadillo)

 ### For Mac
 If you have homebrew installed already, pre-compiled libs including armadillo, hdf5 can be installed easily by brew install command.